 Keeping good records is very important in Health Care Advocacy and Legal Advice.
-When meeting with an advisor the more information that you are able to disclose the more relevant the advice you will receive.
-Something as simple as a notebook will do the trick.
+When meeting with an advisor the more information that you are able to share with them the more relevant the advice you will receive.
+It doesn’t even take a lot to start proper record keeping.
+You can start with something as simple as a notebook and that will do the trick.

-Give a list of your assets, your important papers, your debtors and creditors, life insurance policies, death benefits and funeral arrangements to your loved ones, your C.P.A., your attorney or to some other trusted person who is likely to survive you.
-Be certain your loved ones know where to find this list, as well as your other important papers.
+Give a list of your assets, your important papers, your debtors and creditors, life insurance policies, death benefits, and funeral arrangements to your loved ones, your Certified Public Accountant (C.P.A.), your attorney, or a trusted person who is likely to survive you.
+Try as best as possible to ensure that your loved ones know where to find this list, as well as your other important papers.
 During emotionally trying times, what seems obvious to you might not be to them.

 Without a comprehensive list, your assets may go unclaimed or be conveyed by those who may not be authorized.
 You have worked hard for your assets and you should ensure you preserve what you have left for your friends, family, charities, or whomever you have intended to receive the benefits of your bounty.